 Like a lot of newer parks in town, it is floodlit so kids can play well after sunset.
 The wonderful tree canopy shades it in the day so it’s great to play even in the middle of the afternoon.
 A walking area, benches and gazebos are in the adjacent parks to the north and south for adults.
 These are a part of the gardens all along R.V.Road.
 The park is open throughout the day though the children’s park has a separate entry with timings.
 There is a small internet café across from the entrance run by a kind old gentleman, who also stocks juice boxes and chocolates – perfect for a pick-me-up for the kids after tiring themselves out.

 5. Lakshmi Devi Park (80 Ft.
 Rd.), Koramangala

 Cubbon Park sprawls over an area of about 300 acres and is a jewel among the green spaces of our Garden City.
 The children’s play area – Bal Bhavan – has a variety of slides and swings in addition to large open areas for children to run around.
 The Putani Express toy train ride is a long-standing Cubbon Park tradition and is open to children and their parents.
 An added attraction is the Government Aquarium located nearby.
 Cubbon Park’s morning “no vehicle” policy makes it an ideal safe cycling space for children.

 There’s a separate section inside the park which you can reserve for birthday parties and is well equipped with a few play equipment like swings, slides, see-saws, etc. primarily for younger kids aged 2-5yrs.
-The public toilet available on site is not recommendable.
+The public toilet available at the site is not recommendable.
 It’s preferable to head to a restaurant or cafe nearby.